 To start, imagine a sunny weekend, listening to the birds chip (or, maybe a little music in your earbuds), escaping the everyday stresses of the world, and simply focusing on nurturing this thing you’ve grown with your own hands.

 And that’s just the beginning.
-So let’s explore our favorite reasons for having a home garden...
+So let’s explore our favorite reasons for starting a garden...

 1. Fresh & Nutritious Produce At Your Fingertips

-An obvious favorite of ours, there’s nothing better than healthy, clean fruits, vegetables, and herbs you can grow at home.
+An obvious favorite of ours, there’s nothing better than healthy, clean fruits, vegetables, and herbs to grow at home.
 With a little work, your favorites are all conveniently available.
 Simply step outside and cut!

 Access to these fresh, nutritious foods is not just convenient, it can help you eat healthier too.
 Dietary Guidelines recommend eating at least 2 cups of veggies and 1½ cups of fruits per day to get necessary nutrients and reduce risk of chronic disease.
 However, only 1 in 10 Americans adults meet those recommendations, according to the CDC.